-This program is two to three weeks of intensive training and socialization followed by extensive transfer instruction.
+This program is three weeks of intensive training and socialization followed by extensive transfer instruction.
 It is primarily designed to enrich your dog's (and your) quality of life.
 Do you find yourself leaving your dog home because his behavior is embarrassing in public?
 Do you have a lack of control or is your dog aggression toward people or other dogs?
 Do you just not have the time?
 If any of these questions apply to your situation, this is the program for you.
 This is the best training available for incorrigibles although every dog will excel upon completion.

-Our training program will get you exactly what you are looking for - control at all times.
+Our training program will get you exactly what you are looking for - cooperation and control at all times.
 The way we train is a two step process.
 First I train your dog then I transfer the training to you and the family and instruct you in how to maintain the training for life.

 Your dog will stay with us for the initial in-board training period.
 We will work with your dog daily to achieve a first command response under any level of distraction.
 I generally train in several steps.
 First I show your dog the behaviors I want through gentle guidance into the various positions and movements.
 I reward what I want and ignore all else until s/he understands the commands.